cormullion/juliamonomaster/website/index.md

     DataFrame # <|
 ```

-Note that these ligatures have to be interpreted by the terminal you’re using - fonts rely on the underlying terminal software to replace the glyphs with the joined-up versions.
+Note that these ligatures have to be interpreted by the terminal you’re using - fonts rely on the underlying terminal software to replace the glyphs with the alternative versions.
 Not all terminals support ligatures.

 ## Stylistic sets